hope-ag/vue-school/README.md

 ### Steps

 1. Sign into your [sanity.io](https://www.sanity.io/) account and created a project if you don't already have one.
-Copy the projectId up top and under datasets, copy the mane of the dataset you want to use.
+Copy the project Id up top.
+Switch to the Datasets tab and copy the mane of the dataset you want to use.
 For this test, I'm using "production".
 <p align='center'>
   <img src='docs/sanity.png' alt='Vitesse - Opinionated Vite Starter Template' width='600'/>
 </p>